-What Is a Scholarship and What Types Are Available?
+What is a Scholarship and What Types are Available?

-Whether you're going to be paying out-of-pocket each term or relying on private or federal loans, it's smart to consider how you can offset the cost of your college degree by applying for scholarships.
+Whether you're going to be paying out-of-pocket each term or relying on private or federal loans, it's wise to consider how you can offset the cost of your college degree by applying for scholarships.
 Some scholarships are offered by third parties and are available to anyone who meets qualification standards.
 Many schools also offer scholarships available only to incoming and current students at that school.

 Types of Scholarships

 Here are a few examples of how you can divvy up the categories to make your search easier:

 - Scholarships for Minority Groups - Cultural diversity is another significant factor for many scholarships.
 You will find awards available to African Americans, students of Hispanic or Asian descent, Native Americans with tribal affiliations and more.
-Check out College Board's Personal Information section for all the possible offerings.

 Explore more content like this article